 Help Your Child Establish Good Dental Habits

 Start taking your child to the dentist at a young age and stick to a regular schedule of dental checkups.
 You can avoid most major dental problems, or catch them early on and avoid unnecessary pain and expense by establishing good routines.
 Gold Pediatric Dentistry & Orthodontics are pediatric dentists that specialize in children’s dental health.
 Our Pediatric Dentists are skilled at putting frightened children at ease and also knowledgeable about when to refer you to another specialist such as an orthodontist or oral surgeon.
-If you’ve been looking for a good family dentist in Burke, Quantico, Woodbridge or Dale City – give our practice a call today.
+If you’ve been looking for a good family dentist in Burke, Dale City, Woodbridge or Dale City – give our practice a call today.
 We provide Pediatric Dentistry, Orthodontics, general dentistry for adults and emergency dental care.